xu2xulim/Trello-Custom-Field-Date-Alert/README.md

 Here's a list of enhancements on the roadmap.
 - An exclusion list for custom field dates.
 - A different alert days for different boards.
+- Automatic expiry when date is set before today